Adding and Understanding Date Properties for Deals

 Estimated End Date |

-When we believe the work will end Formula: [Est. Start Date + twelve months] |
+When we believe the work will end Not sure about the End Date? |

 *If you know these dates, please list the actual dates!